Thormanby: History

 William Page in his A History of the County of York North Riding states: "According to tradition there was once a castle here.
 It is also said that in the rebellion of the Earl of Northumberland in 1569, the royal forces encamped on Thormanby Carr on their way to Maiden Bower near Topcliffe."

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Thormanby as:

 a parish in Easingwold district, N. R. Yorkshire; 1¾ mile SW of Husthwaite Gate railway station, and 4¼ NNW of Easingwold.
 It has a post-office under Easingwold.
 Acres, 958.
 Real property, £1,042.
 Pop., 147.
 Houses, 24.
 The living is a rectory in the diocese of York.
 Value, £216.* Patron, alternately Viscount Downe and Sir G. Cayley, Bart.
 The church is good.
 Charities, £6.

 There were three inns throughout the 17th century and 18th century, but only the Black Bull Inn public house remained until recent years.
 In 1999 the landlord of the Black Bull, Robert Medd, intended to close the pub, saying "the pub is sometimes more like a morgue," and "sells just 16 pints a day."
 Residents opposed his application to convert the pub through a belief that the village needed a "focal point".

 Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.
-It is also within the Easingwold electoral division of North Yorkshire County Council and the Helperby ward of Hambleton District Council.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 Geography

 The parish contains 1002 acre, of which 454 are arable land and 383 grass.
 The nearest settlements are the hamlet of Birdforth 0.7 mi to the north and the villages of Carlton Husthwaite, Hutton Sessay and Husthwaite, which are all within a radius of 1.6 mi.
 The village lies at and elevation between 148 ft and 180 ft and is the highest point within the parish.
 The nearest major city is York, 16 mi to the south-east.

-The Thirsk and Malton branch of the North Eastern Railway passes through the parish, but there is no station here.
+The Thirsk and Malton branch of the North Eastern Railway passed through the parish until its complete closure in 1966 but there was no station here.
+Much of the former line is still visible but lies on private land.